“A week without you, thought I’d forget. Two weeks without you and I still haven’t gotten over you yet.”

 “‘Cause we came here to set this party off right, let’s bounce tonight.
 And if they don’t let us in through the front, we’ll come through the side.”

-She had me drive her to her mother’s apartment so she could steal money; behavior I never endorsed outright, but I’d be lying if I said I wasn’t complacent; an accomplice, if we ever got arrested, which we wouldn’t, her mother was a dingbat.
+Marisa had me drive her to her mother’s apartment so she could steal money; behavior I never endorsed outright,but I’d be lying if I said I wasn’t complacent; an accomplice, if we were to be arrested, which we wouldn’t be, her mother was a dingbat.
 She’d keep loose cash in the drawer next to her bed, and every few weeks Marisa would dip into it like a broken ATM.
 Hundreds of dollars missing; thousands over time.
-Her mother had alimony coming in from Marisa’s lawyer father- when shit hits the fan, everyone’s a thief.
+Her mother had alimony coming in from Marisa’s lawyer father- when shit hits the fan, everyone becomes a thief.

-She’d take enough to get a half-ounce from our dealer and have some left over to go out to dinner with.
+She’d take enough to get a half-ounce from our dealer and have some left over to pick up dinner.
 Sitting next to a Family Dollar listening to “Waiting for the Man.”
-He’d text you that he was “just pulling in to the parking lot” and show up an hour later- he knew you weren’t going anywhere.
-First thing you learn is that you always have to wait…
+He’d text that he was “just pulling in to the parking lot” and show up an hour later- he knew you weren’t going anywhere.

-Brought a bagel sandwich and bag of chips back with me- the indie label, kettle-cooked kind that you pay a dollar more for but is more heavily saturated in a higher quality oil- saffron, which is less likely to cause heart disease; something I can only appreciate in retrospect.
+Brought a bagel sandwich and bag of chips back with me- the indie label, kettle-cooked kind that you pay a dollar more for and is more heavily saturated in a higher quality oil- safflower, which is less likely to cause heart disease; something I can only appreciate in retrospect.